 - avoid over-tourism spots, and areas where human rights are threatened. over-tourism puts a huge strain on the resources of an area, raises prices for locals, and, sadly is often destroying that which brings travelers to the area.

 - choose slow travel.
 Traveling slow means you stay in one destination for a long time.
 This is a great way to really learn about a country and its people, and it’s much more eco friendly as you’re not continuously moving and changing lodgings.

 - travel in the off-season if you are heading someplace suffering from over-tourism.
 Added bonus- this ensures income for local communities during what may be their lean times.

 - travel is an opportunity to ‘vote’ with your wallet.
 If you have reservations about a country’s policies or human rights issues, don’t go.

 - skip the all-inclusive resorts.
 Staying (and paying) for the all-inclusive aspect of these resorts discourages the traveler from patronizing local restaurants and shops.
 There is also a significant amount of food waste at these resorts.

-- when possible, stay at a locally owned hotel, rather than an international chain, to bring economic benefits to the area.
+- when possible, stay at a locally owned hotel, rather than and international chain hotel, to bring economic benefits to the area.
 (Avoid tourism leakage)

 - investigate whether your lodging choice employs local people.

-- many hotels and lodges are committed to green practices, and some have received certification acknowledging this.
+- many hotels and lodges are committed to green practices, have signed the UNESCO Sustainable Travel Pledge, and certification programs acknowledge this.
 Check their website, and user reviews, before booking.
 Beware of greenwashing, where a business spends more on marketing their green practices than actually putting them into action.

 - book through a website like bookdifferent.com which monitors hotels for sustainable practices